thnhtai-hub/PPG_BP_Code/README.md

 # Hypertension Classification and Prediction Using Machine Learning and PPG Signal Analysis

+Author: The project is developed by **Nguyen Thanh Tai** as part of the Undergraduate Final Year Project at **Greenwich Vietnam FPT University**.

 This Final Project uses **machine learning** to classify and predict hypertension stages based on **Photoplethysmography (PPG)** signals and **physiological data**.
 The project implement various machine learning models, deep learning algorithm, and a user-friendly GUI for real-time predictions, data processing and model performance visualization.

 ---

+## Acknowledgments

+Special thanks to:

+- **Ms. Tran** and **Mr. Bao**, to whom I extend my deepest gratitude, are my esteemed lecturers who provided invaluable guidance, support, and insightful direction throughout the development of this project.
+Their expertise and encouragement have been instrumental in shaping the progress and outcomes of this work.
+- **Guilin People's Hospital** for providing essential data.
+- **World Health Organization (WHO)** for global hypertension statistics and insights.

 ## Table of Contents